metabase/metabase/docs/questions/query-builder/expressions/now.md

 ## Related functions

-Different ways to do the same thing, because you'd love to use custom expressions more, but now's just not the time.
+Different ways to do the same thing, because while you'd love to use custom expressions more, now's just not the time.

 - [SQL](#sql)
 - [Spreadsheets](#spreadsheets)